timothymcmackin/ic-take-home-test-timothymcmackin/answers.md

 ## Exercise 1: Collecting Metrics

-1. I started an Ubuntu container and installed the DataDog agent on it.
+1. I started an Ubuntu container and installed the Datadog agent on it.
-This screenshot shows the host on the Host Map page in DataDog with the custom tag `test:mykey`:
+This screenshot shows the host on the Host Map page in Datadog with the custom tag `test:mykey`:

    ![Infrastructure map screen with the Ubuntu agent and custom tag](./images/1.1-inframap-with-agent-and-tags.png)

-2. I installed MySQL on the container and set up the DataDog database integration as described in the docs.
+2. I installed MySQL on the container and set up the Datadog database integration as described in the docs.

-   Here's my configuration file (`/etc/datadog-agent/conf.d/mysql.d/conf.yaml`) for the DataDog MySQL integration:
+   Here's my configuration file (`/etc/datadog-agent/conf.d/mysql.d/conf.yaml`) for the Datadog MySQL integration:

    ```yaml
    init_config: false